-So, in today’s game we show the close connection between Prince George (later George IV) and Dido Elizabeth Belle.
+So, in today’s game I show the close connection between Prince George (later George IV) and Dido Elizabeth Belle.
 On the face of it, they would appear to be poles apart, George, the then-future monarch and Dido the daughter of a ‘mulatto slave’.
 But the distance between them is only a few steps.

-We begin the game with Prinny, who, in the early 1780s had a relationship with our lovely courtesan, Grace Dalrymple Elliott, who gave birth to a daughter who, Grace claimed was his.
+We begin the game with Prinny, who, in the early 1780s had a relationship with the lovely courtesan, Grace Dalrymple Elliott, who gave birth to a daughter who, Grace claimed was his.
 Georgina was the only illegitimate child that Prinny made payments to, so perhaps that was his way of acknowledging that she was his.

 Now, Grace counted amongst her closest friends, Lady Seymour Worsley, for those who haven’t come across her before, she’s the one who found herself in court in February 1782, for criminal conversation, a euphemism for sex.

 Amongst the men with whom Lady Worsley allegedly had an affair, was George, Viscount Deerhurst, later to become the 7th Earl of Coventry.
 Deerhurst was a bit of a ‘player’ and had previously eloped to Gretna Green with Lady Catherine Henley.